asyncmax/pshell/README.md

 ### options.captureOutput (default: `false`)

 If truthy, `stdout` of the child process is captured as a string in `res.stdout`.
 If falsy, it is printed to the parent's `stdout`.
 If you specify a function, it gets called like `func(buf)` with `this` set to the options object. `buf` is an instance of `Buffer` containing the captured content.
 The return value from this function is set to `res.stdout`.

-You can use a function for advanced use cases such as handling custom character encoding or parsing JSON.
+You can use this feature for advanced use cases such as handling custom character encoding or parsing JSON.

 ```js
 var shell = require("pshell");